 How to Select a Cartography School

-Cartography is commonly included within geography degree programs, so students might want to consider widening their search from a strictly cartographic standpoint.
+Cartography commonly links inside geography degree programs, so students might want to consider widening their search from a strictly cartographic standpoint.
 Other permissible majors include surveying, engineering and forestry.
-Students should first and foremost look for programs that include the study of maps, since the field requires cartographers to interpret geographical map data.
+Students should firstly look for programs that include the study of maps, since the field requires cartographers to interpret geographical map data.
 These studies include the principles of map design, interpretation of geographic imagery and computer mapping.

 Schools with the Largest Overall Student Enrollment